-Call of Duty: Modern Warfare’s Error Code 38 has caused matchmaking issues since its release, and although frustrating, the fix is often simple.
+Call of Duty: Modern Warfare’s Error Code 38 has caused matchmaking issues since its release and has returned in Warzone Season 5.
+But although frustrating, the fix is often simple.

 Although the previous CoD games are often left to gather dust once the franchise moves on to the next blockbuster installment, the new joint progression system has kept Modern Warfare alive.
-For those who prefer the realistic feel of Infinity Ward’s engine, or want to level up the best Warzone weapons, Modern Warfare will continue to track your progress, keeping the game alive and well.
+For those who prefer the realistic feel of Infinity Ward’s engine, want to level up the best Warzone weapons, or progress the Season 5 Battle Pass, Modern Warfare will continue to track your progress, keeping the game alive and well.

-Since the start of Season 3, Black Ops Cold War players have recently had to deal with the Bravo 433 Destructive Gator error code, and Dev Error 6034 continues to be a problem.
-Modern Warfare players are still suffering from Error Code 38, but luckily, the fix is usually simple.
+Modern Warfare players recently have had to deal with Error Code 65538 and Diver Error 6 Code, and Dev Error 6034 continues to be a problem.
+On top of that, players are still suffering from Error Code 38, but luckily, the fix is usually simple.